 After the death of the father, the son seeks to advance the dreams of the deceased father.
 The only problem with humanity is that such relationships are not, necessarily, committed spiritually.
-They are of physical nature, so that the relationships go as far as they get interred in the graves.
+They are of physical nature so that the relationships end at the point of being buried.

-Also, due to infidelity and other complications, associated with humanity, this Father-Son relationship has its own limitations.
+Also, due to infidelity and other complications, humanity’s, Father-Son relationship is limited.
 But the truth remains in that humanity’s true origin is not necessarily of earthly parents.
-Everything in our physical lives carries temporary existence that does not go beyond the grave.

-What Jesus said is the most important data, ever released throughout Jesus’ teachings.
-But it takes some revelation to understand what Jesus taught, though clearly stated in black and white.
-Most of Jesus’ teachings were in parables—used in order to hide the significance—to be only understood through revelation:
+What Jesus said is among the most important pieces of data, ever released throughout His teachings.
+But it takes some revelation to understand, though clearly stated in black and white.
+Most of Jesus’ teachings were in parables—used in order to hide the significance—only understood through revelation:

-In other words, the teaching of Jesus in parables was not intended for every ordinary person to understand.
+In other words, the teachings of Jesus were not intended for ordinary people to understand.
 Lest they turn and be forgiven.
-Jesus did not intend for humanity to turn and be forgiven—before appreciating the responsibility associated with repentance (Luke 14:25-33).
+Jesus did not intend for humanity to turn and be forgiven—before appreciating the responsibility involved (Luke 14:25-33).
 That responsibility required forsaking everything, in order to follow Christ.

 Peter and his friends had, actually, left their businesses, including their families, to follow Christ (Matthew 19:27).
-This highlights the key of what true Christianity is all about.
-Preaching in parables meant that the rest of humanity would not understand—serve for those having left everything to follow Christ.
-These are the people, to whom Jesus was saying they should call no-one on earth their Father.
+This highlights the key to what true Christianity entails.
+Preaching in parables meant the rest of humanity would not understand—serve for those having left everything to follow Christ.
+These are the people, to whom Jesus said they should call no one on earth their Father.

 Obviously, if analyzed by ordinary humans, Jesus’ statement could invoke some offence.
-Naturally, people get offended by statements that appear as dishonoring their parents.
-Honoring one’s parents is considered virtuous and Godly.
-But Jesus is telling His disciples to avoid that.
+Naturally, people get offended by statements that appear as dishonouring parents.
+Honouring one’s parents is considered virtuous and Godly.
+But Jesus is telling His disciples to desist from that.
 He could not have said this to ordinary people.

-The earthly fathers that those disciples knew were, actually, not their parents.
-Like Jesus, they were to know of only one Father who was in Heaven.
-Jesus used the parable of the prodigal Son to clarify this reality.
+The earthly fathers of the disciples were, actually, not their parents.
+Like Jesus, the disciples would owe allegiance to their Heavenly Father.
+The Prodigal Son parable clarifies this reality.
 The Father of that prodigal Son is God, whose prodigal Son refers to humanity.

-Allegorically, Jesus represents the other Son, who had remained faithful to his father.
+Allegorically, Jesus represents the Son who remained faithful to his father.
 Jesus’ crucifixion experience denotes the momentary rejection, by His Father.
-This is displayed by the behavior of the older son—having remained with his father—unlike the prodigal son (Luke 15:25-32).
+This is displayed by the behaviour of the faithful son (Luke 15:25-32).
 The Father had equally loved both His sons—but displaying joy after the return of his lost son.

-To the loving Father, the sins of the prodigal son are not relevant.
-He treats his son as though he never sinned.
-The faithful Son who had always been with His father, naturally feels uncomfortable, with His Father’s behavior.
+The loving Father overlooks the sins of the prodigal, treating him as though he never sinned.
+The faithful son, who had always been with His father, naturally feels contemptible with that behaviour.
 But here is what his father declares to him:

 Now apply all this to what happened to Jesus, who, Moses prophesied as would come from humanity’s midst: “The Lord your God will raise up for you a prophet like me from among you, from your brothers—it is to him you shall listen—“ (Deuteronomy 18:15) (ESV).